Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-Perhaps the reason my mom is so thrifty is that she was brought up in New England and was always proud to be a "frugal Yankee."
+Perhaps the reason why my mom is so thrifty is that she was brought up in New England and was always proud to be a "Frugal Yankee."
 I am so thankful she was, though, because she taught me so much about saving money.
 She clipped coupons, sent for refunds, shopped sales, visited yard sales and thrift stores and watched her pennies in every area.
 And I was her star pupil!

 The first and largest two groups of items I will share with you is clothing for women and men because I do best in those areas for myself and to sell on eBay.
 The prices I can purchase the items for are amazing and I think you will agree once you see what I have found over the past few years.